Terraform ECS Fargate Example

 to install our providers and terraform apply

-to ensure everything runs correctly.
-If you ever want to destroy everything we have built just run terraform destroy
+As we go along, if you ever want to destroy everything we have built just run terraform destroy

 .

-Step 3: Build and push
+Step 3: Build and Push

-With Docker authenticated we can now use Terraform to build and push our container to AWS Elastic Container Registry (ECR).
-In the below code snipit we will
+With our local Docker client authenticated we can now use Terraform to build and push our Node application to an AWS Elastic Container Registry (ECR).

 - Build an ECR instance

-- Build our container locally
+- Build our container locally with our local Docker client

 # ./main.tf